Ladyhabz1/js-tdd-types-of-tests/README.md

   are tools, such as [ESLint][eslint] and [Typescript][typescript], that help perform _static analysis_ on your code to catch these types of errors.
-- **Unit**: tests for individual "units" (which could be an individual function, class, or component) in isolation from the rest of the application.
+- **Unit**: tests for individual "units" (which could be an individual function, class, or component) in isolation from rest of the application.
 The units being tested shouldn't have any dependencies outside themselves.
 Unit tests are written in a framework like Jest.
 - **Integration**: testing multiple related units of the application and the